Hints to Avoid Academic Misconduct

 The green bin program has two distinct benefits: composting waste locally means less waste is going across the border to Michigan, and sorting household garbage makes Torontonians more conscious of the waste they create (Author, 2005).

 Don't rely on someone else's ideas.
 You have good ones of your own!
 Especially if you are in first year and doing your first big research project, you might get the feeling that everything has been said before and that the people who said it before probably said it better than you ever could.
 This is simply not true: you are just entering the field, so the learning curve may be steep at first, but you have something to contribute to the discussions going on in your field.
-If you don't feel confident, talk to your professor or get help from the Student Learning Support, opens in new window.
+If you don't feel confident, talk to your professor or get help from the Student Life and Learning Support, opens in new window.

 Here are some tips for how to avoid using other author’s ideas as a crutch: